calliecameron/pi-server/testbed/README.md

 # Testbed

 A collection of VMs for development and integration testing.
-The testbed simulates two LANs separated by the internet.
+Simulates two LANs separated by the internet.
 Each LAN has a router and a pi.
+There is also an external client not on either LAN.

 ## Setup